What Are Grandiose Delusions In Schizophrenia?

 Positive symptoms generally refer to those that represent an individual's break from reality and can be easily observable to others, such as those listed below:

-• Hallucinations: Hallucinations typically involve hearing, seeing, smelling, tasting, or feeling things that aren't real.
-Auditory hallucinations, such as hearing voices, are normally the most common.
+• Hallucinations: Hallucinations typically involve hearing, seeing, smelling, tasting, or feeling stimuli that aren't real.
+Auditory hallucinations, such as hearing voices, are the most common.

 • Delusions: Delusions can be defined as false beliefs that are firmly held despite evidence to the contrary.
 Delusions can take many forms, such as paranoid delusions or grandiose delusions.